SARADEEPIKAMAMIDALA/Doctor-Appointment-Booking-Project/README.md

-# Doctor Appointment Booking App
+# Real time health care management application

 A full-stack MERN application designed to streamline doctor appointment scheduling.
 It offers seamless user and doctor logins, real-time appointment booking, secure payments, and an admin dashboard for efficient management.